What is a sleep dentist and how can they help you?

 The field of sleep dentistry is a fast-emerging area of dental practice.
 Sleep dentists work in conjunction with physicians who specialize in sleep medicine to help identify and treat their patients with the best techniques available.
 Dentists who practice dental sleep medicine focus on using custom-fit oral appliances to treat conditions like snoring and sleep apnea.

 Sleep apnea is the second most common sleep disorder after insomnia.
-In the United States alone, sleep apnea affects 1 in 4 adult men and 1 in 9 adult women, and the deficits it can create are far-reaching.
+In the United States alone, sleep apnea affects one in four adult men, and one in nine adult women, and the deficits it can create are far-reaching.
 Varying degrees of cognitive, emotional, job-related and school-related performance issues are linked to sleep apnea.
 It is also a risk factor for dementia, depression, stroke, heart attack, and other chronic illnesses.

-Sleep disorders are significantly underdiagnosed — up to 80% of those with sleep apnea have never been tested.
+Sleep disorders are significantly underdiagnosed — up to 80 percent of those with sleep apnea have never been tested.
 While there are about 6,000 board-certified sleep doctors in the United States, there are also 3,300 AADSM certified sleep dentists.
 Together, these groups can collaborate to provide optimal care for patients.

 Decades of research and patient experience with sleep apnea have taught us that there is no one-size-fits-all solution for effectively treating sleep apnea for everyone.
 What works well for some, may not work for others.
 What is tolerated by some, may not be tolerated by others.
 Positional therapy requires the patient to sleep on their side throughout the night, and wearing a CPAP mask every night isn’t tolerated well by everyone.
 As a result, roughly half of those who are prescribed a CPAP eventually stop using it.